 Alterations in mRNA (gene expression) levels (-, ++ or ++++), acetylation levels (Ac; -, ++ or ++++) of specific Lys residues (K) of histone H3 and the chromatin structure (loose or tight form) surrounding proximal 5'-upstream regions of Pax5, Aiolos, EBF1 and OBF1 genes in four HDAC2(-/-) mutant clones (cl.2-1, cl.2-2, cl.2-4 and cl.2-6) at the early (E) and later (L) stages of cultivation and in DT40 cells (W) are schematically presented.
 Alterations in mRNA levels (- or ++++) of IgM H- and L-chains are also presented.
 Chromatin conformation change complex (4C) machinery generally contains a specific member of each of HATs plus HDACs and other factors.
 Transcription factor complex (TFC) machinery generally contains RNA polymerase (RPase), specific transcription factors and others.
 The figure is identical with Fig. 21 of Ref.
-193 and Fig. 10 of Ref.
+198. The figure is also identical with Fig. 21 of Refs.
+193 plus 197 and Fig. 10 of Ref.
 196. These figures were first presented in Ref.
 138.

 Figure 22.
-Irreversible creation of chromatin structure plasticity surrounding proximal 5'-upstream regions of specific gene(s) with epigenetic modifications in descendent cells, and reversible regulations of ordinary gene expression and enzyme reaction in cells that initially accept proper signal.
+Irreversible creation of chromatin structure plasticity surrounding proximal 5'-upstream region(s) of specific gene(s) with epigenetic modifications in descendent cells, and reversible regulations of ordinary gene expression and enzyme reaction in cells that initially accept proper signal.

 Upper panel: Irreversible creation of chromatin structure plasticity surrounding proximal 5'-upstream region(s) of specific gene(s) with epigenetic modifications occurs in descendant cells but not in initial cell that accepts environment change signal.
 Ac, Ac/2 and Ac/10 indicate qualitatively hyper-, considerably hyper- and somewhat hyper-acetylation levels of specific Lys residues (K) of core histones (e.g., histone H3), respectively.
 Middle and Lower panels: Regulations of ordinary gene expression (at transcriptional regulatory elements) and enzyme reaction reversibly occur in the cell that accepts proper signal.
-Ac and P indicate acetylation, phosphorylation, ADP ribosylation and/or other chemical modifications, respectively.
-The figure is identical with Fig. 22 of Ref.
-193 and Fig. 12 of Ref.
+Ac and P indicate acetylation, phosphorylation, ADP-ribosylation and/or other chemical modifications, respectively.
+The figure is identical with Fig. 22 of Refs.
+193 plus 197 and Fig. 12 of Ref.
 196. These figures were first presented in Ref.
 138.